 Yes, Kodi plugin source code is more understandable, however there is a small problem that audio buffer of Kodi is not multiplexed, so the code cannot be used to Dolphin directly.

 I'll post again when I have another progression.

-#14 Updated by LAGonauta over 2 years ago
+#14 Updated by LAGonauta almost 3 years ago

 For those interested, I made another video but now from Super Mario Sunshine.
 On this sample FreeSurround literally destroys the FFDShow decoder, and I even feel it is a little better than my Dolby-approved reference software-decoder (PowerDVD7).

 FFDShow even sends the sounds of the ocean waves to the back speakers, while both FreeSurround and the reference send only the drums to them.